Natalie Clarke

 Who comes to therapy with you?

-I work with a wide variety of people, but people who have seen me include queer people, trans and non-binary people, people who are non-monogamous and/or polyamorous or in open relationships, people from a working class background, people of colour, sex workers, and people who practice kink/BDSM.
+I work with a wide variety of people, but people who have seen me include queer people, trans and non-binary people, neurodivergent people (epsecially ADHD, and autistic women and afab people), people who are non-monogamous and/or polyamorous or in open relationships, people from a working class background, people of colour, sex workers, and people who practice kink/BDSM.
+I also frequently work with neurodivergent people, people who have auto-immune or chornic illness, and those with Long Covid.

 I am queer and trans friendly, including non-binary identities.
 I am also kink aware and see sex work as work.
 I am body positive and practice fat acceptance.
 As a white person I aim to be as anti-racist as possible and my therapeutic approach is influenced by queer theory and intersectional feminism.
-I am interested in anti-oppressive framework and aim to make my counselling practice an inclusive and diverse space where we, with whatever differences we might have, can come together to explore, understand and work deeply together.
+I am deeply influenced by disability justice, and aim to create a neurodiversity-affirming practice.
+I am interested in anti-oppressive and decolonial frameworks and aim to make my counselling practice an inclusive and diverse space where we, with whatever differences we might have, can come together to explore, understand and work deeply together.

 If you do not see yourself described on the above list it does not mean I can’t or won’t work with you, these are just some of the areas I tend to specialise in.